seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 The ``MachineBasicBlock`` class contains a list of machine instructions (:raw-html:`<tt>` `MachineInstr`_ :raw-html:`</tt>` instances).
-It roughly corresponds to the LLVM code input to the instruction selector, but there can be a one-to-many mapping (i.e. one LLVM basic block can map to multiple machine basic blocks).
-The ``MachineBasicBlock`` class has a "``getBasicBlock``" method, which returns the LLVM basic block that it comes from.
+It roughly corresponds to the LLVM37 code input to the instruction selector, but there can be a one-to-many mapping (i.e. one LLVM37 basic block can map to multiple machine basic blocks).
+The ``MachineBasicBlock`` class has a "``getBasicBlock``" method, which returns the LLVM37 basic block that it comes from.

 .. _MachineFunction: